Johnathan Joseph: Personal life

 Joseph was a criminal justice major at the University of South Carolina.
-He and his wife, Delaina reside in Houston, Texas.
-Joseph has three children; Jay’vion, Johnathan II, and Danae.
+He and his wife, Delaina, reside in Houston, Texas.
+Joseph has three children: Jay’vion, Johnathan II, and Danae.
 He is of Haitian descent.

-Joseph's father, John Joseph, worked at a cotton mill for over 30 years and died in 2014 at age 76 after having emphysema that developed into lung cancer from being a smoker.
-He credits his father for molding him into the man he is today and instilling core values.
-Joseph always practices yoga and pilates to help his body deal better with age.
+Joseph's father, John, worked at a cotton mill for over 30 years and died in 2014 at age 76 after having emphysema that developed into lung cancer from being a smoker.
+Joseph credits his father for molding him into the man he is today and instilling core values.
+He always practices yoga and Pilates to help his body deal better with age.